vscode-neovim/vscode-neovim/README.md

 - `opts` (table): Map of optional parameters:
     - `args` (any): a value to make available as the `args` variable in javascript.
 Can be a single value such as a string or a table of multiple values.
-- `timeout` (number): The number of milliseconds to wait for the evalution to complete before cancelling.
+- `timeout` (number): The number of milliseconds to wait for the evaluation to complete before cancelling.
 By default there is no timeout.

 Returns: